 Just because you aren’t interested in a four-year degree doesn’t mean you need to forgo higher education entirely.
-The popularity of alternative educational models, like trade schools, is rising, and community colleges offer many practical certification and two year associate degree programs that can help you get ahead.
+Alternative educational models, like trade schools and community colleges, offer many practical certification and two-year associate degree programs that can help you get ahead.

 It is important to know that even if you’re not planning to pursue a four-year degree, you still have options when it comes to creating a career that is right for you.

-Sometimes known as technical or vocational schools, trade schools can prepare you for a specific job, such as truck driving, nursing, or medical assistance.
+Sometimes known as technical or vocational schools, trade schools can prepare you for a specific job, such as a dental hygienist, electrician, cosmetologist, or web developer.
 These programs are normally much shorter than four years, and certain programs may allow you to finish in only a few months.
-There are both public and private trade schools, with some operating on a for-profit basis.
+There are both public and private trade schools.

 Trade schools don’t award bachelor’s degrees.
 Instead, when you graduate from a trade school, you typically receive a diploma or certificate indicating that you are trained and certified to perform a specific job.
 Some trade school programs do offer associate degrees, which are the same type of degrees offered by many community colleges.

-And that brings us to community colleges, which, as we mentioned above, usually offer two-year degrees called associate degrees.
+As mentioned above, community colleges usually offer two-year degrees called associate degrees.
 These degrees can either stand alone or be a stepping stone to obtaining a bachelor’s degree at a four-year school.

 Community college could also be a great way to test out college life and see if you want to continue pursuing higher education.
 They tend to be much less expensive than four-year universities, which means it won’t cost you an arm and a leg before you decide if higher education is right for you.

-Apprenticeships can be a win-win for employers and employees because they allow those starting out to begin working immediately—that way, employers can fill vacant jobs and you can receive a paycheck right away.
+Apprenticeships can be a win-win for employers and employees because they allow those starting out to begin working (and earning a paycheck) immediately, and they help employers fill vacant jobs.

 Starting a Business